 - Office Location: Building 82, Room 265

-Carrie Fonder, assistant professor, lecturer, teaches 2D design, 3D Design, drawing, sculpture and general education art appreciation.
+Carrie Fonder, associate professor, teaches 2D design, 3D Design, drawing, sculpture and general education art appreciation.

 Fonder is a mixed media sculptor whose practice focuses on the exploitation of humor for cultural critique.
 Her conceptually motivated pieces often revel in material exploration that moves fluidly between traditional and contemporary media and methods.